tintaungkhant/laravel-http-beacon

 Outgoing Request Detail

-URI, status, duration, request payload, response, and headers — same redaction rules as incoming.
+URI, status, duration, and the caller call site, plus request payload, headers, and response — same redaction rules as incoming.

 License